 - 7. The City is exempt from publicly inviting Tenders when procurement meets any of the requirements outlined under Regulation 11(2) of the Functions and General Regulations 1996.
-This includes but is not limited to: - a.
+This includes, but is not limited to: - a.
 The supply of the goods or services is to be obtained from expenditure authorised in an emergency under section 6.8(1)(c) of the Act. - b.
 The supply of the goods or services is to be obtained through the WALGA Preferred Supplier Program. - c.
 The contract is to be entered into by auction after being expressly authorised by a resolution of the council of the local government. - d.
 The goods or services are to be supplied by or obtained through the government of the State or the Commonwealth or any of its agencies, or by a local government or a regional local government. - e.
 The goods or services are to be supplied by an Australian Disability Enterprise. - f.
 The goods or services are to be supplied by a person registered on the Aboriginal Business Directory WA or registered with the Australian Indigenous Minority Supplier Office Ltd where the consideration under contract is worth \$250,000 or less and represents value for money. - 8.
-Furthermore, if a good or service falls into one of the below categories and the purchase value is under the Tender threshold of \$250,000 (over the life of the Contract), and every effort to achieve value for money is made, the procurement is exempt from the requirements in the Procurement practices and thresholds table (Item 5): - a.
-Sourcing labour hire personnel (noting the sourcing of labour hire follows processes administered by the People & Culture department ensuring fair and equitable recruitment practices are adhered to). - b.
+Furthermore, if a good or service falls into one of the below categories and the purchase value is under the Tender threshold of \$250,000 (over the life of the Contract), and every effort to achieve value for money is made, the procurement is exempt from the requirements in the Procurement practices and thresholds table (Item 5): - Sourcing labour hire personnel (noting the sourcing of labour hire follows processes administered by the People & Culture department ensuring fair and equitable recruitment practices are adhered to). - b.
 Advertising services, including mandated state-wide public notices, and digital advertising (for example, Seek, Facebook, LinkedIn, or Google). - c.
 Purchasing of training services or training courses administered by the City's People & Culture or City Operations departments. - d.
 Conferences and seminars. - e.
 Annual memberships and subscriptions.
 For example, WALGA, LG Professionals, or LGIS. - f.
 Non-contestable utility services. - g.
 Original Equipment Manufacturers (OEMs) servicing and/or parts where warranty may be void. - h.
 Artists for festivals and events where it can be demonstrated that the act has appropriate artistic merit, and the decision is consistent with the purpose and intent of the event and have no conflicts of interest.
-The decision is to be approved by the relevant Executive Director. - Sponsorships or donations where the decision has been approved by the relevant Executive Director. - j.
-Software maintenance, support or the renewal of licensing fees.
+The decision is to be approved by the relevant Executive Director. - i.
+Sponsorships or donations where the decision has been approved by the relevant Executive Director. - Software maintenance, support or the renewal of licensing fees. - k.
+Engagement of the Wagyl Kaip Southern Noongar Aboriginal Corporation for consultation purposes only, as required under the Noongar Standard Heritage Agreement.